Phacekid/TODO_CONTRACT/README.md

-# Sample Hardhat Project
+# todo Contract

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It has a todo list contract, a test for that contract, and a script that deploys that contract.
+The contract was also deployed on [Sepolia Testnet](https://sepolia.etherscan.io/address/0xc35de858FF871dbc216e4345373B82975dEB0928#writeContract)

 Try running some of the following tasks: